clj-easy/graal-docs/CLJ-1472/README.md

   NOTE: for safety, this script will only delete what it creates under specified work dir
 ```

+CLJ-1472 considered patches are:

-At the time of this writing, CLJ-1472 considered patches are:
+* `clj-1472-5.patch` - At the time of this writing, there are no other candidates under consideration.

-* `clj-1472-4.patch` - Described in CLJ-1472 as approach #2 and recommended (and script default)
-* `CLJ-1472-reentrant-finally2.patch` - Described in CLJ-1472 as approach #1 and not recommended

 Note that the script will download the patch for you.